matloff/polyanNA/README.md

-There is also a function **lm.pa()**, with an associated method for the generic **predict()**, to implement linear modeling and prediction in MIM settings, including polynomial MIM.
+There is also a function **lm.pa()**, with an associated method for the generic **predict()**, to implement linear modeling and prediction in MIM settings, including polynomial MIM (latter not yet implemented).
+The point of forming polynomials is that, while MIM takes into accounting singlet missingnesss, products of these dummy variables then account for pair missingness, triplet missingness and so on.

 *Example*